 The final run is a flat out and back 3km along the old railway line that you previously ran at 9am!

 You can do this event as fast or as slow as you like, some people only do the runs, some only do the bike and others complete the event as a relay.
-I am always around to hook up with someone to do it as a relay if they need to.

 The best thing about this event is we don’t charge a penny for it.
 All we ask is that you offer a gold coin donation (basically a pound) if you would like to.
 We time the event and time the splits for people as well and it is a great event to keep coming back to and try to improve your time.

 Water, sweets and racking for bikes are provided.
 Transition is watched at all times by our marshal.
 We hope to see you there.